First Steps with ReSharper

 Checking available navigation actions

-Another handy navigation shortcut is Ctrl+Shift+G. When you press it on any symbol, ReSharper shows you all available navigation options: For more information, see Navigate To.
+Another handy navigation shortcut is Ctrl+Shift+G. When you press it on any symbol, ReSharper will show you all available navigation options: For more information, see Navigate To.

 Finding anything in your solution

 If you need to find anything in your solution, press Ctrl+N. The list of suggestions appears as soon as you invoke this feature and initially includes your recent files and navigated items.
 You can start typing to find types, symbols, files, recent edits, recent files, and recently viewed methods.
-For more information, see Go to Everything/Type.
+For more information, see Search Everywhere/Go to Type.

 Locating current file in the solution tree